mez-FMDA/test2/docs/Market_Facilitator/FMAR_Design/Programme_Level/Agile Design and Feedback Framework.md

 ### 2. Discussion
 - Straightforward questions are answered directly in the [Discussion forum](https://github.com/elexon-data/Market-Facilitator/discussions).
-- More complex issues are taken to a relevant workshop.
-The outcomes are then summarised back in the Issue.
+- More complex discussions are taken to a relevant workshop.

 ### 3. Industry Raises Issues
-Industry participants raise new requirements or design changes by raising Issues (formal) or starting Discussions (informal).
+Industry participants raise new requirements or design changes by raising [Issues](https://github.com/elexon-data/Market-Facilitator/issues) (formal) or starting Discussions (informal).

 ### 4. Review and Labelling
 The Architecture Team reviews all incoming Issues and adds labels to help track them (e.g. "question", "proposal", "workshop input needed").